Dissipative Dicke Model with Collective Atomic Decay: Bistability, Noise-Driven Activation and Non-Thermal First Order Superradiance Transition: Quantum Master Equation

 The two-level atoms are modeled by a local spin algebra $\sigma^+_i=\ket{e}_i\bra{g},\sigma^z_i=\ket{e}_i\bra{e}-\ket{g}_i\bra{g}$ and $S^{\pm}=\sum_{\ell=1}^N \sigma^{\pm}_{\ell}$.
 Here $(e,g)$ refers to the excited and ground state of an atom, respectively and $a^\dagger, a$ creates, annihilates a cavity photon.
 Photon loss through the cavity mirrors with rate $\kappa$ is described by the Lindblad $\mathcal{L_{\kappa}}$.
 Atomic spontaneous emission into the electromagnetic vacuum outside the cavity is captured by $\mathcal{L}_\gamma$.

 The atoms can either decay individually and uncorrelated \eqref{EQ:AtomicLindbladOperator} or can decay through a collective channel, resulting from the electromagnetic bath being commonly shared by all the atoms.
 In the context of the Dicke model, the most important collective decay channel is the spontaneous decay of a superradiant state \eqref{eq3}.
-Intuitively, the photonic rate of dissipation $\kappa$ and the single atom loss rate $\gamma$ shift the critical atom-light coupling for the superradiant phase transition towards higher pump strength to compensate for the losses \cite{Gelhausen17,Dimer07,Torre16,Keeling17}.
+Intuitively, the photon rate of dissipation $\kappa$ and the single atom loss rate $\gamma$ shift the critical atom-light coupling for the superradiant phase transition towards higher pump strength to compensate for the losses \cite{Gelhausen17,Dimer07,Torre16,Keeling17}.
 The collective noise, however, introduces an additional non-linearity, leading to a drastic modification of the phase transition in the thermodynamic limit $N\rightarrow\infty$.
-The prefactor $\beta$ controls the strength of the collective decay.
-It depends on the coupling of the superradiant state to the electromagnetic vacuum and thus on the cavity geometry, see \cite{supp} .
-A sensible thermodynamic limit requires that both the average energy and loss rate per particle remain finite, which implies that $\beta=const.$ for $N \to \infty$ \cite{supp}.